 Site of the Chinatown Fire

-On the evening of November 6, 1885, just a few weeks after the Rock Springs Massacre, a group of local men and boys started throwing rocks at a Chinese laundry.
+November 6, 1885: As Chinese workers were ironing clothes inside a washhouse, some white men and boys began to throw rocks at them.
 One of the rocks went through a window and knocked over a kerosene lamp.
-The laundry was soon ablaze.
+A fire spread rapidly throughout the laundry.
 Some of the Chinese inside, afraid they were going to be trapped by the men on the street, fled out a back door.

 The men who had thrown the rocks ran in and looted the building, then chased the remaining Chinese to another building.
 By now the small group of men who started the incident had grown to dozens, and they started to break into the building where they had chased the Chinese.
 They were thwarted when Deputy Sheriff Thomas Banbury arrived with some local businessmen, and the mob dispersed without further harm that night.